Frequently Asked Questions

 How is agent-to-agent commerce different from APIs?

 APIs require a human integration project per buyer-seller pair.
-Agent-to-agent commerce is open-ended: the buyer's agent and seller's agent can negotiate without prior integration, using shared protocols and natural language.
-APIs are point-to-point.
-Agent-to-agent is many-to-many.
+Agent-to-agent commerce is open-ended: the buyer's agent and the seller's agent can negotiate without prior integration, using shared protocols and natural language.
+APIs are point-to-point and pre-integrated.
+Agent-to-agent is many-to-many and dynamic.

 Will humans still negotiate B2B deals?

 Yes, on the deals that matter most.
 Strategic, high-stakes, multi-year, multi-stakeholder deals will stay human-led for the foreseeable future.
-The volume of transactional, renewal, and standardized purchasing will move to agent-to-agent first.
+The volume of transactional, renewal, and standardized purchasing will move to agent-to-agent first, where the upside is process speed rather than relationship management.

 Which industries will see agent-to-agent commerce first?

 SaaS (especially usage-based pricing models), digital advertising, cloud infrastructure, and B2B commodity supplies.
 Categories with standardized SKUs, transparent pricing, and high transaction frequency.
-Regulated industries (healthcare, financial services, defense) will lag by 2 to 3 years.
+Regulated industries (healthcare, financial services, defense) will lag by 2 to 3 years while identity, audit, and compliance standards mature.

 Related terms